 - What’s the highlight of Casa Loma?

 Looking for turn of the century history in modern Canada?
-Feed your kids some culture at Toronto’s Castle, Casa Loma!
-Learn why you might want to add Casa Loma to your next Canada vacation from this TravelingMom who knows the ropes for exploring 80 old stone rooms in three stories with elementary school age boys.
+Feed your kids some culture at Toronto’s castle, Casa Loma!
+Learn why you might want to add Casa Loma to your next Canada vacation from a TravelingMom who knows the ropes for exploring 80 old stone rooms in three stories with elementary school age boys.